Using NuGets in Xamarin Components

 This article will cover the steps required to modify an existing Xamarin Component Solution and include a NuGet package as a dependency.
 It will also cover creating a Shell Component as a wrapper around one or more NuGet packages.

 To follow the steps outlined in this article, the following is required:

 - xamarin-component Command Line Tool - The latest version of the xamarin-component Command Line Tool will be required to create a component bundle that relies on a NuGet package.

-- NuGet 2.8.3 - You must have NuGet version 2.8.3 (or greater) installed in Xamarin Studio or Visual Studio to be able to reference NuGet packages from inside a component bundle.
+- NuGet - You must have NuGet version 2.8.3 (or greater) installed in Visual Studio for Mac or Visual Studio to be able to reference NuGet packages from inside a component bundle.

-- Xamarin Studio or Visual Studio - The latest version of Xamarin Studio or Visual Studio should be installed and configured on the development computer.
+- Visual Studio - The latest version of Visual Studio should be installed and configured on the development computer.

 The latest version of the xamarin-component Command Line Tool can be downloaded from here and should be unzipped in the same directory as the